 No holster that points the muzzle of the handgun farther than 3 feet from the competitor's feet while standing relaxed.

-Divisions Optics Optics 10 Iron Sights Iron Sights 10 PCC
+Divisions (These are specific to this match and this match only.)
+Optics Optics 10 Iron Sights Iron Sights 10 PCC

 Your division is determined by the gun you are shooting.
 If your gun uses a red dot, scope, or laser, choose Optics.
 If your gun uses standard notch and post sights, choose Iron Sights.
 If you are shooting a Pistol Caliber Carbine (PCC) choose PCC.
 The Optics, Iron Sights, and PCC divisions may load their magazines to full capacity.